khadijaAssem/ros_best_practices/ros_package_template/README.md

 ### Scheduler_Node

-Takes task ID, manages the available time for a series of tasks and generates the current task ID.
+Takes task ID to schedule it, manages the available time for a series of tasks and determines what task to be executed right now.

 #### Subscribed Topics